paul-j-lucas/cdecl/.github/ISSUE_TEMPLATE/bug_report.md

 1. **Build-time issue**: you get either a compile-time error or warning while building **cdecl**.
 2. **Run-time issue**: given particular input, **cdecl** either gives incorrect output or crashes.
 3. **Documentation issue**: part of the documentation (man page, Doxygen, or source code comment) is wrong, unclear, or has a typographical or grammatical error.

-4. **Enhancement request**: something **cdecl** currently doesn't do (or does do, but not in a way you'd like), but you'd like it to.
+If your issue is an enhancement request, please use the **Enhancement request** template.

-If your issue is none of those, **DO NOT CREATE AN ISSUE**.
+If your issue is none of the above, **DO NOT CREATE AN ISSUE**.
 It will be closed and deleted.
 General comments and questions should be sent by e-mail instead.

 ## Build-time Issue